 For more information about dining out with food allergies, check out foodallergy.org for guidance.

 Tips to keep in mind if you have young children with food allergies

 Kids with food allergies, particularly little ones, don’t always know what foods contain their food allergens.
 You don’t want them running over at a party to grab a cookie only to find out it’s loaded with nuts and they have a life-threatening nut allergy.

 Here are some ground rules you can discuss together to manage their food allergy:

 - Only accept food from people who are aware of their food allergies.

 - Prepare your child’s plate first so there is a reduced risk for cross-contamination.

 - Communicate a plan with your child ahead of time for staying safe on holidays.
-Set up a plan to get tasty treats after the party if they are unable to indulge at that time.
+Bring safe treats with you to the holiday party or set up a plan to get tasty treats after the party if they are unable to indulge at that time.
 They will be more willing to follow the rules and keep themselves safe.

 One more tip: Always carry an EpiPen (epinephrine injection)